 Among the most controversial issues that most people, even some Muslims, don’t properly understand about Islam is “The concept of Jihad.”
-It’s enough to stand amidst any group of people in any western country and say the word “Jihad” in a loud voice to make all people run away, or at least scare them horribly.
+It’s enough to stand amidst any group of people in any western country and say the word “Jihad” in a loud voice to make all people cringe or walk away.
 Frankly speaking, I don’t blame them, especially after what we see happening everyday in the news, whether in western, or Arab and Muslim countries.
 I still remember from the days of my youth the terrorist attacks that were made by the so called “Jihadists” in my country, many bombs were planted in public places and hundreds of people were killed, “mostly Muslims.”
 I remember that once they planted a bomb near a school’s fence to kill the policemen who used to sit inside their patrol car at that location; the end product was killing three policemen, 2 children, a civilian, and many were wounded from the pedestrians and the children who were playing near the fence.
 I remember my older brother’s narration of what happened in the early 90s when some Jihadists jumped into the faculty of engineering – Cairo university, while escaping from the police forces, and how one of his colleagues received a bullet in his arm during the shooting that followed.
 Without further indulgence into old stories, I remember my own fear as a child from what these lost souls were doing and could do.

 In my opinion, the best way to fight against those secret groups and their sick thoughts, is by spreading the truth about “Jihad” as it was told in the Qur’an and Prophet Muhammad’s traditions.
 Accusing Islam of being the religion of terrorists will only make things worse and increase fanaticism, especially that the majority of those who are killed by those groups are Muslims.
 Some may call me an apostate for writing this, but Prophet Muhammad ordered Muslims to tell the truth no matter what, so here we go.
 Jihadists are not different from Islam haters, both of them are doing their best to destroy the image of Islam with their twisted understandings, and it’s the simple honest Muslims who are sandwiched between the two bitter enemies.
 This makes them the perfect meal for the awaiting newly manufactured bombs and bullets of the so called “modern countries.”